dltj/dltj-blog/_posts/2024-06-20-ils-without-patron-data.md

 However, if we don't want multiple SPs correlating a user's activities, we can use a "pairwise-subject-identifier".
 Within this workflow, the IdP sends different identifiers to different SPs for the same person, making the identifiers unique to each IdP-SP pair.
-More {% include robustlink.html href="https://docs.oasis-open.org/security/saml-subject-id-attr/v1.0/cs01/saml-subject-id-attr-v1.0-cs01.html#_Toc536097230" versionurl="https://web.archive.org/web/20230624171232/https://docs.oasis-open.org/security/saml-subject-id-attr/v1.0/cs01/saml-subject-id-attr-v1.0-cs01.html#_Toc536097230" versiondate="20230624171232" title="SAML V2.0 Subject Identifier Attributes Profile Version 1.0 | OASIS" anchor="formally" %}, pairwise-subject-identifier ("pairwise-id") is defined this way:
+More {% include robustlink.html href="https://docs.oasis-open.org/security/saml-subject-id-attr/v1.0/cs01/saml-subject-id-attr-v1.0-cs01.html#_Toc536097230" versionurl="https://web.archive.org/web/20230624171232/https://docs.oasis-open.org/security/saml-subject-id-attr/v1.0/cs01/saml-subject-id-attr-v1.0-cs01.html#_Toc536097230" versiondate="20240620" title="SAML V2.0 Subject Identifier Attributes Profile Version 1.0 | OASIS" anchor="formally" %}, pairwise-subject-identifier ("pairwise-id") is defined this way:

 > This is a long-lived, non-reassignable, uni-directional identifier suitable for use as a unique external key specific to a particular relying party.
 Its value for a given subject depends upon the relying party to whom it is given, thus preventing unrelated systems from using it as a basis for correlation.

 Typically opaque, these identifiers don't offer additional information to the SPs trying to correlate activities between users.
 For instance, the pairwise-id between IdP-SP#1 is `uGDJVRxK48E@dltj.org` and the pairwise-id between IdP-SP#2 is `T6vNM9v5tUna@dltj.org`.
-Not only can the two SPs figure out if this is the same person, there is also no meaning in the identifier to find out who this person is in the first place.
+Not only are the two Service Providers (SPs) unable to determine if the identifiers belong to the same person, but the identifiers themselves also lack any inherent information that would allow the SPs to ascertain the individual's identity.

 ## Pairwise-ID as _THE_ library system ID
 In our ideal library system aiming to minimize personal data collection, the pairwise-id becomes the unique identifier in the library system.